kevinkovalchik/RawQuant/docs/RawQuant_Instructions_ver-Mar2018.md

 	![alt text](screens/screen16.png)

 4. Using R, Python, or your language of choice, you can combine the RawQuant output with the PeptideShaker results by combining this spectrum number with the appropriate column from RawQuant.
-	* For a parsed file where -o 2 was used, this will be the 'ScanNumber' column.
+	* For a parsed file where -o 2 was used, this will be the 'MS2ScanNumber' column.
-	* for a quant file where quant was in MS2, this will be the 'ScanNumber' column.
+	* for a quant file where quant was in MS2, this will be the 'MS2ScanNumber' column.
 	* for a quant file where the quant was SPS-MS3, this will be the 'MS2ScanNumber' column.

 5. For combining with other search engines, you simply need to locate the output file that contains the MS2 scan number of a given peptide spectral match, or peptide match and align this with the same values in the RawQuant tables.